iamshahd/CIE564-Parallel-and-Distributed-Computing/Parallel-Summation-Using-Pthreads/README.md

-In this lab, I use pthreads to sum the elements of an array.
+In this lab, I use POSIX threads (pthreads) to sum the elements of an array.